laurent-martin/aspera-hsts-operations/README.md

 For example, for a local storage `/data`, the URL would be `file:////data`.

 At the time of creation of access key, the access key storage root URI will be validated against the list of restriction globs.
+Note that an access key is created with a storage location specified as JSON, not URI.
+Aspera internally converts the storage location to a URI, and then checks that the URI matches one of the globs in the restriction list.
 If the restriction list is only `file:////data` (no glob), then only that precise path will be allowed.
 Else, in order to allow any path under two locations: `/data/mnt1` and also S3 storage `s3://mys3/bucket`, the restriction list would be `file:////data/mnt1/*` and `s3://mys3/bucket/*`, and command would be: